The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Analysis of the vertical distribution

-In the lower left corner of the map, we can see that stars are systematically located lower than the prediction from our model (blue region labelled as Feature 2).
+In the lower left corner of the residual maps (lower panels), we can see that stars are systematically located lower than the prediction from our models (blue region labelled as Feature 2).
 It is impossible not to wonder whether the observed blue region is the 'negative counterpart' of the red region observed at inner Galactic radii, being both part of the same oscillatory pattern.
 We note, however, that the blue region is at the border of our map, and therefore we treat it with caution.

-A similar plot (here not shown) can be constructed with the young giant sample for the overlapping rings approach described in Section \ref{sec:analysis}, obtaining the same result.

-Figure \ref{fig:data_model_residuals_Cepheids} shows again a comparison between the data (left panel), the best-fit global parametric model (middle panel) and the residuals (right panel) for our sample of Cepheids.
-We note that the map of the residuals is less clear compared to the young giant sample: due to the lower statistics, it is not trivial to assess whether specific substructures are present or not.
-On the other hand, we note that, in the regions where the young giants exhibit a corrugation (i.e. systematically positive residuals, red region identified above), the Cepheids also show systematic positive residuals, indicating that a similar behaviour might perhaps be present also in this sample.